mobilabsolutions/stash-sdk-android/README.md

 To use the SDK, you need to initialize with the following configuration data:

-* Public key - This is a publishable key provided for your merchant account through the Payment Dashboard
+* Publishable key - This is a publishable key provided for your merchant account through the Payment Dashboard
 * Endpoint - The URL of your backend services
 * Integration - If you are using only one integration you can supply it as